zachary7829/SeaJson/README.md

 # SeaJson
-Get the place where a key's value starts and ends in C. (Yes, my code is terrible)
+Get the place where a key's value starts and ends in C, as well as the value of the key.
+(Yes, my code is terrible)